Reason and the Greatest Commandment

 Jesus then also elevated reason in his teaching of the greatest commandment.
 Critically however, what he encouraged was all aspects of reason that were compatible with love.

 God wants us to think, using our mind and reason to grow and become like him in love.
-A thinking Christian asks questions without fear because God is rational and has good answers for spiritual questions. note
+A thinking Christian asks questions without fear because God is rational and has good answers for spiritual questions. •••

 God has good answers for philosophical questions as well.
 That is, the spiritual truths and the pragmatics of living meet intellectually and have fulfilling answers.
 There are still hard questions and we might not be able to answer all questions, but it is OK to admit a position of not knowing everything.

 God is intellectual!
 As the maker of this world, God made the world to be discoverable, and gave us curiosity about our world.
-A scientist has reason to think it is possible to learn things about our world because God is consistent, God made a world that has internal consistency, and he made it understandable, reasonable and discoverable.
+A scientist has good reason to think it is possible to learn things about our world because God is consistent, God made a world that has internal consistency, and he made it understandable, reasonable and discoverable.
 Many early pioneers of science like Isaac Newton certainly were motivated to their work by this line of thinking.
 Science arguably came into existence because of this thinking.
 (See also Science and the Lawgiver)

-Finally also, a loving Christ-follower is not a weak romantic.
+Finally also, a Christ-follower living out love is not a weak romantic.
 This life is not for wimps.
 It takes real strength to do the right thing and to do well for others.
 Some times there are hard choices to be made to come to a loving plan of action.
 This kind of love brings out the best in people, including the best in both femininity and masculinity.

 There is no greater or better challenge for our reason and strength than to follow this greatest of commandments as Jesus teaches it.